 Although we may be experts in the treatment of obesity and may spend a lot of time focusing on obesity-related illnesses, your primary care physician (PCP) is still the captain of the ship when it comes to your health.
 We will update your PCP about your health status and provide them a copy of your lab results.
 We may make recommendations about medication changes as your health improves.
 Routine health maintenance such as vaccinations, mammograms, colonoscopies, Pap smears and other screening tests should be continued while you are on our program.
 Furthermore, your PCP is still your go-to person to address medical problems unrelated to obesity - we don't have the equipment to assess you for an ear infection or an ankle fracture.

 There is a plethora of data showing that obesity is not the result of sloth and gluttony.
-However, obesity is not a disease that can be hidden from others and obese individuals are often victims of bullying and/or fat-shaming.
-Because of this, many people that suffer from obesity have decreased self-esteem and/or sense of self-worth.
-The obese population has much higher rates of depression and anxiety.
-Eating disorders (especially binge eating disorder) are common in patients suffering with obesity.
+However, obesity is not a disease that can be hidden from others and individuals with obesity are often victims of bullying and fat-shaming.
+Because of this, many people with obesity have decreased self-esteem and/or sense of self-worth.
+Patients suffering from the disease of obesity have much higher rates of depression and anxiety.
+Eating disorders (especially binge eating disorder) are common.
 During the process of weight loss, many of these issues can become barriers to success and may need to be addressed individually.
 Successful weight loss also requires long-term changes in lifestyle behaviors and attitudes.
 Integrating new behaviors into family and workplace culture can be difficult and overwhelming.
-Topics such as these are addressed by our psychologists and active participation is necessary for long-term success.
+We work closely with several psychologists with advanced training in obesity and active participation is often necessary for long-term success.

 The story of Dr. Younglove's journey :